Search

 Sporobolus heterolepis

 According to wild Niel Dibol, of Prairie Nursery, Westfield, WI, it is "often considered to be the most handsome of the prairie grasses.
-It makes a well defined and very distinctive border when planted 18-24" apart."
+It makes a well defined and very distinctive border."
 Fine textured, deep green foliage with lovely, light and airy flowers to 2 1/2" in September and October.
 Flowers have a slight fragrance similar to coriander.
 Often has glowing pumpkin orange fall color.
 Good drought tolerance.

 Height